Monday, 31 January 2022

 That is why Swami Vivekananda said: ~ “You have to grow from the inside out.
 None can teach you, none can make you spiritual.
 There is no other teacher, but your own Soul.”

-The Guru is useless so long as the ultimate truth is unknown, and Guru is equally useless when the ultimate truth or Brahman has already been known.
+The Guru is useless so long as the ultimate truth is unknown, and the Guru is equally useless when the ultimate truth or Brahman has already been known.

 A Guru is needed in the religious and the yogic path.
 There is no need for a Guru to acquire Self-knowledge or Brahma Gnana or Atma Gnana.